-- The first two statements are Academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the Academy, reporting the Academy's operations in more detail than the Academy-wide statements. - > The governmental funds statements tell how basic services like regular and special education were financed in the short-term as well as what remains for future spending. - Fiduciary fund statements provide information about financial relationships in which the Academy acts solely as a trustee or agent for the benefit of others.
+- The first two statements are Academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - > The remaining statements are fund financial statements that focus on individual parts of the Academy, reporting the Academy's operations in more detail than the Academy-wide statements. - > The governmental funds statements tell how basic services like regular and special education were financed in the short-term as well as what remains for future spending.